Unified Algorithms for RL with Decision-Estimation Coefficients: PAC, Reward-Free, Preference-Based Learning, and Beyond: Proofs for Section

 where $c_0$ is a universal constant. \end{proposition}

-\cref{prop:eec-lower-bound-MDP} implies a sample complexity lower bound of $\Om{HSA/\epsilon^2}$ for learning $\epsilon$-optimal policy in tabular MDPs.
+\cref{prop:eec-lower-bound-MDP} (proof in \cref{appdx:proof-eec-lower-MDP}) implies a sample complexity lower bound of $\tilde{\Omega}(HSA/\epsilon^2)$\footnote{The logarithm factor here is an artifact of the proof of \cref{appdx:gen-lower-local}, where under certain condition \cref{prop:Hellinger-chain} can be refined to remove the $\log(2T)$ factors (see e.g. \citet[Theorem 3.2]{foster2021statistical}).} for learning $\epsilon$-optimal policy in tabular MDPs.
 This simple example illustrates the power of $\eec$ as a lower bound for PAC learning, analogously to the DEC for no-regret learning.